DeltaE/Canada-U.S.-ElecTrade/src/README.md

 The snakemake file, the 'snakefile' also lists the relationships between raw data files in the dataSources folder, the scripts, and the processed files in the src/data folder.

 ## 4. data folder
-Contains CSV files that hold all parameter data in seperate files
+Contains CSV files that holds all parameter data

 ## 5. datapackage.json file
 Used by [otoole](https://github.com/OSeMOSYS/otoole) to create the datafile from the folder of CSVs